-Maintenance and support - For the three-month period ended April 30, 2022, revenue from maintenance and support remained relatively consistent.
-The Company does not anticipate maintenance and support growth due to the Company's shift to software as a service products.
+Maintenance and support - For the three and nine months ended October 31, 2022, revenue from maintenance and support increased \$38,000 and \$122,000, respectively, compared to the prior year periods.
+The increase is due to new maintenance subscriptions on previously licensed software.
+The Company does not anticipate maintenance and support growth due to the Company's shift to its growth products that are classified as SaaS.

-Software as a Service (SaaS) - Revenue from SaaS for the three months ended April 30, 2022 increased by \$1,654,000 from the prior comparable period.
-The increases include \$1,534,000 of SaaS revenue from Avelead.
-The remaining increase in SaaS revenue is due to new customers on the Company's eValuator product.
+Software as a Service (SaaS) - For the three and nine months ended October 31, 2022, revenue from SaaS increased \$384,000 and \$3,847,000, respectively, compared to the prior year periods.
+The increases include \$430,000 and \$3,554,000, respectively, of SaaS revenue increases from Avelead.
+The remaining increase in SaaS revenue for the three month period ended October 31,2022 is due to new customers on the Company's eValuator product offset by a customer termination.
+The remaining increase in SaaS revenue for the nine months ended October 31,2022 is due to new customers on the Company's eValuator product.
 The Company expects continued growth in its SaaS business.